 There are many things to look forward to in the winter, but frozen pipes are something every homeowner fears.
 Unexpected problems and costly plumbing repairs could result from pipes freezing.
 It’s better to avoid frozen pipes in the first place than to try to fix them later.
 There are a few things that every homeowner has to know in order to pull this off successfully.
 Unfortunately, finding the problem and fixing it effectively are two very different stories once your pipes have frozen.
-And oftentimes, calling a professional plumber
+And oftentimes, calling an emergency plumber is your best option.

-is your best option.
 If you want to be better prepared for colder weather, understand where and when pipes may freeze, and want to learn how to avoid this issue altogether, then you have come to the right place!
 For more information on thawing frozen pipes, see this detailed guide to frozen pipes.

 Reasons for pipe freezing